ojilles/jilles.net/_posts/2013-08-22-doing-graphite-derivates-correctly.md

 ---

-Something that I see going wrong quite often with the use of Graphite is the order in which derivatives work in graphite.
+Something that I see going wrong quite often with the use of Graphite is the order in which derivatives work in graphite. ([Function reference for nonNegativeDerivative](http://graphite.readthedocs.org/en/0.9.12/functions.html#graphite.render.functions.nonNegativeDerivative))

 > TL;DR: If you use `nonNegativeDerivative()` or `derivative()` put it as close
 > as possible around the data source and you will be fine.